pucandrzej/Corrected_Support_Vector_Regression_for_intraday/README.md

 # Replication package for "Corrected Support Vector Regression for intraday point forecasting of prices in the continuous power market"
-German continuous electricity market analysis, work done as a part of PhD studies on Wroclaw University of Science and Technology

 ## Authors
 Andrzej Puć, Joanna Janczura,